scuzzydude/asimov/asimov.md

 "That's good, Michael.
 We can lead the way for a more equitable income for everyone in the league."

 "Whatcha talking about, *Dream*?
 I didn't say athletes, I said rich athlete.
 Me.
-There ain't going to anything left for any other athletes to sell.
+There ain't going to be anything left for any other athletes to sell.
 I'm going to sell me some shoes, sell me some razors, like Joe Namath, sell me some underwear."

 "Underwear?
 Who wants to buy your underwear, Michael?"